Gear

 Besides these I use 'special purpose cameras' from DJI for situations and angles my normal kit can't handle: the Action4, Osmo Pocket and a Mini 2SE drone.

 I learned the trade with analog cameras and still love shooting film.
-I'm a fan of the Olympus full-frame OM system (I use the OM1, 1n, 2, 4 and Zuiko lenses).
-For street photography I prefer their half-frame Pen F camera, besides my classic Canon 7 rangefinder with the Canon 50mm f/1.4 LTM, widely referred to as 'the Japanese Summilux' (which is weird, because this little jewel predates the Summilux by two years), or my Mamiya C220 twin lens reflex, which is perfect for shooting 'from the hip'.
+I'm still a fan of the Olympus full-frame OM system (I use the OM1, 1n, 2n and 4, with Zuiko lenses).
+For street photography I prefer their half-frame Pen F camera, besides my Canon 7 rangefinder with the Canon 50mm f/1.4 LTM, widely referred to as 'the Japanese Summilux' (which is weird, because this little jewel predates the Summilux by two years), and my Mamiya C220 twin lens reflex, which is perfect for shooting 'from the hip'.
+I use both classic (Gossen) and modern (Sekonic, TTArtisan and Reveni Labs) lightmeters.
 When I'm not travelling light, or I'm working in the studio, I love to pick up the Bronica ETRS.
-The body and three lenses weigh a ton, but the image quality is great and the tactile and aural experience is such a treat.
+The body and lenses weigh a ton, but the image quality is great and the tactile and aural experience is such a treat.

-I load these analog camera's with negative black and white film (Ilford, Agfa, Bergger, Fomapan) or positive color slide film (Fuji Velvia, Kodak Ektachrome).
+I load these analog camera's with black and white negative film (Ilford, Agfa, Bergger, Fomapan) or color positive film (Fuji Velvia, Kodak Ektachrome).
 The B&W films I develop, scan and print myself.
-The slide films are processed in a lab, after which I frame them and throw them at the big screen using a Rollei 6x6 slide projector.
+The slide films are processed in a lab, after which I frame them and throw them on the wall using a Rollei 6x6, Leica Pradovit or Kodak Carousel slide projector.